Category Archives: Marriage

 A pen drawing of Bill Gates, the womanising Yukon version

-Gates also spent money as fast as he made it.
-He was a notorious spendthrift, fond of fancy clothes, high living and gambling.
-He was also a ladies’ man – and in the goldfields, this often proved an expensive hobby:
+For a while, Gates was reportedly cashing in more than $10,000 of gold each week, making him one of the Yukon’s most successful prospectors.
+But Gates also spent money as fast as he made it: he was a notorious spendthrift, fond of fancy clothes, high living and gambling.
+He was also a ladies’ man – in the goldfields, something that could prove quite an expensive hobby:

 “…Bill was so smitten with her charms that he called on Miss LaMore the day of her arrival and wooed her with $50,000 of gold dust in a coal oil can.”